Lgonzalez36/LuisG327/Program1/README.txt

             - checking if empty

         - what doesnt work
-            - insert at a location
+            - inserting to the right location works, but all floats are 0.00 when inserted
             - remove from location works, but didn't have the chance to error
                 - check for expections